Pool mechanics

 - project_name, project_color

-- Local-only fields (dev server PID, worktree path)
+- Local-only fields (dev server PID, worktree path, git branch metadata).

 Fire-and-forget means: if the call fails (network, Supabase down), the local mutation still succeeds.
 The next mutation retries.
-You never see an error for a sync failure.
+You never see an error for a sync failure — except in the release dialog above, which treats a failed push as fatal and cancels the hand-off.

 Pool view